YU-Zhejian/art_modern/docs/Install.md

 Although the project only uses a small portion of Abseil development header files, the binary `libabsl_base.so` may be linked to the final executable if you use system Abseil.

 - **unset (DEFAULT): Will use bundled Abseil.**
-- Any value `[val]`: Will use system Abseil found by the CMake module `abslConfig.cmake`, which is shipped with official Abseil libraries.
+- Any value `[val]`: Will use system Abseil.
+See above section for details.

 ### `REPRODUCIBLE_BUILDS`